 XSS attacks typically occur in web applications when data is received, frequently in the form of a web request, and the data is reflected back in the HTTP response to the user without validation.

 XSS attacks can generally be divided into the following three categories.

 Reflected XSS attacks arise when a web server reflects injected script, such as a search result, an error message, or any other response that includes some or all of the input sent to the server as part of the request.

-The attack is then delivered to the victim through another route (e.g. e-mail or alternative website), thus tricking the user into clicking on a malicious link.
+The attack is then delivered to the victim through another route (e.g., e-mail or an alternative website), thus tricking the user into clicking on a malicious link.
 The injected code travels to the vulnerable website, which reflects the attack payload back to the user’s browser.
 The browser then executes the code because it came from a “trusted” server.

 XSS attacks can result in the disclosure of the user’s session cookie, allowing an attacker to hijack the user’s session and take over the account.
 Even though

 HTTPOnly is used to protect cookies, an attacker can still execute actions on behalf of the user in the context of the affected website.

 As with all of the severe vulnerabilities that make up a part of the OWASP Top 10, XSS attacks can result in the complete compromise of a user’s system.
 As stated in the description, if an attacker compromises a user holding the ‘keys to the kingdom,’ i.e., privileged access to applications/administrator rights, the results can be devastating.

 XSS attacks can be mitigated by performing appropriate server-side validation and escaping.
 Remediation relies on performing Output Encoding (e.g., using an escape syntax) for the type of HTML context into which untrusted data is reflected.